 Social media continues to thrive as one of the most important marketing tools for brands and business across the globe.
 As technology evolves, social media trends move with them, inviting brands to become more creative, more adaptive and more innovative with ways to entertain and engage with audiences.
+For the newest social media marketing trends in 2019 read our newest article.

 Here are trends that have taken off so far in 2018 and will continue to bolster brand voice and prominence throughout the year: